Guide written by:

 Garden dining set accessories and winter storage

-Must-have accessories for relaxation
+Accessories for ultimate relaxation

 Your garden dining set can be completed with extras, such as:

-- garden side tables or trolleys;
+- garden trolleys or side tables;

 - sun loungers, deckchairs or pouffes;